-(a) Award the contract.

-Minimum Requirement for PG 7:

-- (i) Bid adjudication committee review of the BEC evaluation report. - (ii) Bid Adjudication Committee makes an award. - (iii) Accounting Officer Approval of the tender process. - (iv) Notify successful tenderer and unsuccessful tenderers of the outcome (publish information on the municipal website). - (v) Sign contract document. - (vi) Formally accept tender offer. - (b) PG 7 is complete when the Accounting Officer or the Bid Adjudication Committee where delegated, confirms that the tenderer has provided evidence of complying with all requirements stated in the tender data and formally accepts the tender offer in writing, and issues the contractor with a signed copy of the contract.
+- (a) Award the contract. - Minimum Requirement for PG 7: - (i) Bid adjudication committee review of the BEC evaluation report. - (ii) The Bid Adjudication Committee makes an award. - (iii) Accounting Officer's Approval of the tender process. - (iv) Notify successful tenderers and unsuccessful tenderers of the outcome (by publishing information on the municipal website). - (v) Sign the contract document. - (vi) Formally accept the tender offer. - (b) PG 7 is complete when the Accounting Officer or the Bid Adjudication Committee where delegated, confirms that the tenderer has provided evidence of complying with all requirements stated in the tender data and formally accepts the tender offer in writing, and issues the contractor with a signed copy of the contract.